Hero image

 (0)

-This activity examines the provisions of the Amnesty Act of 1872.
-Students will analyze the primary source document and answer corresponding scaffolding questions.
-Included in this resource: Remembering the Amnesty Act of 1872 primary source document with vocabulary Understanding the Amnesty Act of 1872 reading passage with scaffolding questions Answer key for teachers ★ Please make an executive decision whether or not this lesson can be executed with your students based upon the preview file.
-Thank you! ©2023 A Social Studies Life For personal use only.
+Why did the introduction of the assembly line by Henry Ford make the Model T more affordable and popular among Americans in the early 20th century?
+This lesson and activity examines the background and impact of the invention and implementation of the assembly line by Henry Ford.
+Students will analyze documents and answer corresponding scaffolding questions.
+They will answer the final summary question to apply their knowledge.
+Included in this resource: Do Now - “The First Assembly Line” primary source analysis with questions The Revolution of the Assembly Line reading passage with scaffolding questions Henry Ford on the assembly line POV with scaffolding questions Advertising the Model-T Ford activity/project with rubric Application/Closing/Higher-Order Thinking Assessment: How did Henry Ford’s introduction of the assembly line and the Model T, combined with the discovery of crude oil in 1859, transform American society and the global economy?
+Answer key for teachers (suggested) ★Please make an executive decision whether or not this lesson can be executed with your students based upon the preview file.
+Thank you! ©2024 A Social Studies Life For personal use only.
 Duplication for an entire school, an entire school system, or for commercial purposes is strictly forbidden.
 Please have other teachers purchase their own copy.
 If you are a school or district interested in purchasing several licenses, please contact me for a district-wide quote.

 asocialstudieslifeasocialstudieslife